KareemAL/VR_MakeNBreak/README.md

-IMPORTANT: Due to an error in our SDK we were unfortunately not able to build a working executable for our game.
-In order to watch/play the game we can only provide the shot videocapture in this .zip or you can access the github repository here
+IMPORTANT: Due to an error in our SDK we were unfortunately not able to build a working executable for our game yet.
+Please refer to our subimssion files.